PolusAI/image-tools/polus-binary-operations-plugin/README.md

       This operation is the difference between the input image and closing of the image.

+   * #### Area Filtering

+      There are two types of area filtering available.
+      1) Remove segments that are larger than an area specified.
+      2) Remove segments that are smaller than an area specified.
+      A threshold needs to be defined to run this operation.

 Contact [Data Scientist](mailto:Madhuri.Vihani@axleinfo.com) for more information.
 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).